kalleeen/DerpBot/README.md

 # DerpBot

-DerpBot is a multi-purpose IRC bot.
+DerpBot is a multi-purpose Matrix/IRC bot.

 Dependencies: